MouXuanKang/SoundFieldINN/README.md

 This is because not all points have a large amplitude.
 Since PINN calculates the loss in a batch, perhaps replacing this batch with the Family calculation will give better results.
 I get real-pressure and image-pressure by other method.And choose Family with size [7,7].
 The point in the 49 black boxes is a batch.
 >*Governing equations is Inhomogeneous Helmholtz equation.*
->Figure below is transmission of pressure with range and depth.
+>Dataset:Figure below is transmission of pressure with range and depth.
 >Ofcourse i split complex pressure in real-part and image-part.So there is two dataset.
 >~~Actually,every application has it's PDEs,i think we should care how to make model work...~~
 >yes...i writed a wrong PDE and i change my phan.

 <p align="center">